-There was a school of thought behind IT management was that the admin had to lock everything down.
+There was a school of thought behind IT management that admins always had to lock everything down.
 Just completely button it all up for a device (and its data) to be considered “secure”.
 I put secure in quotes because this iron-fisted approach often came at the cost of system usability, and almost always at the cost of the end-user experience.

 This was long before the modern-day computing landscape we have today.
 The iPhones of today – and for that matter, most of the iPhones released – have more computing power than most computers twenty-plus years ago, pound for pound.
 Something else the devices have today that wasn’t really a thing back then is metadata.
 Specifically, all the various bits of data recorded, timestamped, and cataloged about the user when using cameras, microphones, taking photographs or sharing data across the Internet, such as through social media platforms.
 This metadata can be and is used by several sources the instant it’s recorded to answer many of the following questions about the user: